Azad-Hall/EthPhoto-Integrated/README.md

 Open `ipfs daemon` in other

-Run `gulp bundle` in the ethpic directory
+Run `gulp` in the ethpic directory

 Then run `embark run` in the ethpic directory